Xaetrz/100-days-of-code/log.md

 **Today's Progress**: Solved problem 19 of Project Euler

-**Thoughts** This exercise from Project Eulers seemed like a good interview question to solve.
+**Thoughts** This exercise from Project Euler seemed like a good interview question to solve.
 Took longer to solve than I would have liked, but it was also under less than ideal physical circumstances (had to wake up early, completed after tiring work day).

 **Link(s) to work**
 1. Solved and committed exercise 19 in Project Euler: https://github.com/Xaetrz/ProjectEuler

+### Day 11: March 7, Thursday

+**Today's Progress**: Solved problem 17 of Project Euler

+**Thoughts** This problem involved converting a number into its word form.
+I wanted to challenge myself with creating a function that did this without a bunch of hard-coded if-then branches (e.g. if between 1 and 10, else if between 11 and 20, etc.).
+And that's what I did, as silly as it was.
+This was also why I skipped this problem the last couple days, since I was way too tired to handle it.

+**Link(s) to work**
+1. Solved and committed exercise 17 in Project Euler: https://github.com/Xaetrz/ProjectEuler